 Triangles of the neck (overview)

-- Below - upper border of the clavicle;
+- Inferior - superior border of the clavicle;

-- Behind - anterior margin of the trapezius.
+- Posterior - anterior margin of the trapezius.

-This space is subdivided into two large triangles by the sternocleidomastoid, which passes obliquely across the neck, from the sternum and clavicle below to the mastoid process of the temporal bone and the occipital bone above.
+Each neck side can be further subdivided into two major neck triangles by the sternocleidomastoid.
+It passes obliquely across the neck, stretching from the sternum (Read more!) and clavicle below to the mastoid process of the temporal bone and superior nuchal line of the occipital bone above.
 Each major triangle can be further subdivided into even smaller triangles.